 Bible Verses that Teach us How to Pray

 Jesus explained that He wants our motives in prayer to be pure and humble.
+We are cultivating an intimate relationship with our Father when we pray.

 He wasn’t forbidding public or group prayer.
 He was speaking of one’s motives for praying.